1jour1vin

 beef tenderloin

-"A mountain of crisp, juicy flavors in this Hautes-Côtes that leaves no one indifferent: an elegant and subtly spicy treat!"
+“A mountain of crisp, juicy flavors in this Hautes-Côtes that’s sure to impress: an elegant, subtly spicy treat!”

-"A Pinot Noir appreciated for its concentration and lovely texture, made from well-integrated tannins.
-The fruit is crisp and the fairly sustained aging brings beautiful notes of sweet spices."
-(Bourgogne Aujourd'hui 2024)
+“A Pinot Noir appreciated for its concentration and lovely texture, with well-integrated tannins.
+The fruit is crisp, and the fairly robust aging brings out lovely notes of sweet spices.”
+(Bourgogne Aujourd’hui 2024)

 Buy your Truchetet wines at the best price in a private sale!